 Hopes to Encourage More agents Who Are Newer to the Business to Join

-Alexandria, VA, April 11, 2016 –Saying travel agents need a strong national trade association to fight for them at the state and federal levels, Austin-based Leisure Travel Alliance (LTA) is offering its members a special membership deal in the American Society of Travel agents (ASTA).
+Alexandria, VA, April 11, 2016 –Saying travel agents need a strong national trade association to fight for them at the state and federal levels, Austin-based Leisure Travel Alliance (LTA) is offering its members a special membership deal in the American Society of Travel Advisors (ASTA).